tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    WHAT do you want to change about your life and work?
-WHY (what are the problems)?
-WHEN will you decide to act?
-HOW can you become the great person you've always wanted to be!
+    WHY do you want to change your life and work?
+WHAT problems do you need to solve?
+WHEN will you be able to act?
+HOW can you become the great person you've always wanted to be?

-    LET US HELP!
-Make us your expert partner who guides you through the difficult transition ahead, removing obstacles in your way so you can transform yourself into a powerful holistic leader in every part of your life, work, and relationships.
+    MAKE US YOUR PARTNER--an expert guide through difficult transitions, removing obstacles so you can transform yourself into a powerful holistic leader of every part of your life, work, and relationships.

-    FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your greatest strength and liability for this transition; 2) Career Compass Report; 3) Instructional videos.
+    FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your greatest strength and liability; 2) Career Compass Report; 3) Videos.

-    LEARN MORE: Take a Premium Profile for a comprehensive report about your strengths and weaknesses for making a transition (and ways to improve them)....send questions via the message link to explore how one-on-one CORE Coaching could change the course of your life and work, now and forever.
+    LEARN MORE: Take a Premium Profile for a comprehensive report about your strengths and weaknesses (plus specific ways to improve them)....send questions via the message link to explore how one-on-one CORE Coaching could change the course of your life and work, now and forever.

-    MOVE FAST FORWARD: Attend one of our excellent seminars (Productivity, Stress, Prospering, or the Leading Your Life and Work seminar or 3-month implementation program--descriptions on home page).
+    MOVE FAST FORWARD: Attend one of our excellent seminars (Productivity, Stress, Prospering, a Leading Your Life and Work seminar or the 3-month implementation program).
+See descriptions on home page.

     FOR CAREER & LIFE COACHES: We can certify you to enrich your clients with The Balancing Act's holistic processes, programs and profiles.